geminiplanetimager/gpi_pipeline_external/pipeline_deps/astrolib/fits/aaareadme.txt

 The procedure MWRFITS() will write an IDL structure to any type of FITS file, with many  options available (binary or ASCII table, default generation of column names).
-These procedures were originally written by Tom  McGlynn (USRA/Goddard) but are not maintianed by Wayne Landsman.
+These procedures were originally written by Tom  McGlynn (USRA/Goddard) but are now maintained by Wayne Landsman.
 Further  information on MRDFITS is available in the mrdfits.txt file in this directory or at http://idlastro.gsfc.nasa.gov/mrdfits.html.